Audiveris/audiveris/docs/_pages/ui_foundations/selection.md

 * Press down the left or the right mouse button at the desired location.
 * Or, if the Pixel-Board is displayed, enter numeric values in the X and Y fields.

-To define a current **rectangle** -- which also defines current point at rectangle center --, we either:
+To define a current **rectangle** -- which also defines the current point at the rectangle center --, we either:
 * Press down the left mouse button at a desired rectangle corner location, and keep the `SHIFT` key pressed while dragging the mouse.
 * Or, if the Pixel-Board is displayed, type numeric values in the X, Y, Width and Height fields.

 To precisely **shift** the current location:
-* While keeping the `ALT` key pressed, we use one of the 4 arrow keys to move the location (point or rectangle) one pixel at a time.
+* While keeping the `ALT` key pressed (`OPTION` key on MacOS), we use one of the 4 arrow keys to move the location (point or rectangle) one pixel at a time.

 ### Entity selection